 Biodegradable coffee pod manufacturer iCapsulate was offered the biggest ever deal on Shark Tank Australia but sadly it never closed! iCapsulate went from hero to zero as it became one of the reality show’s biggest busts.
-Andrew Banks withdrew his offer after discovering claims made by founder Kane Bodiam were false.
-As of 2023, iCapsulate is worth $0 and went out of business in 2018.
+Andrew Banks withdrew his offer after discovering claims made by founder Kane Bodiam were allegedly false. iCapsulate is worth $0 after they went out of business in 2018.

-Kane Bodiam is from Sydney, Australia, and is a mechanical engineering graduate from the University of Technology Sydney.
-At university, he specialized in coffee machine repairs and became a coffee machine technician.
+Kane Bodiam is from Sydney, Australia, and graduated from the University of Technology Sydney.
+At university, he specialized in coffee machine repairs and worked as a coffee machine technician.

-He was hired as a technical expert at Gloria Jean’s Coffee and the Dutch beverage company Douwe Egberts.
-Kane also worked at Mad Coffee Capsule, but he claimed on social media that he was the owner of the roasting company.
+Bodiam was hired as a technical expert at Gloria Jean’s Coffee and the Dutch beverage company Douwe Egberts.
+Kane also worked at Mad Coffee Capsule and claimed to be the owner of the company on social media.

 Because of this, his former employer took him to court in 2015.
 The judge concluded that Bodiam engaged in misleading conduct and ordered him to stop pretending to be a Mad Coffee Capsule executive.